jessamynsmith/django-getting-started/README.md

 		urlpatterns = [
 		]

+1. Edit my_project/urls.py and include the urls for your new app.
+Once you are done, urls.py should look like this:

+		# urls.py
+		from django.conf.urls import include, url
+		from django.contrib import admin

+		from app1 import urls as app1_urls  # Import for app1 urls

+		urlpatterns = [
+				url(r'^admin/', include(admin.site.urls)),
+				url(r'^app1/', include(app1_urls), name='app1'),
+		]

 1. Create a templates directory with app-specific subdirectory.
 Inside the app1 directory, create a new directory named templates, and within that directory, create a directory named app1.
 It may seem strange to have app1 with the app1/templates directory, but it is important so that templates from different apps do not conflict with each other.
 Your directory structure should now look like the following: